microsoft/fluentui/packages/web-components/src/tabs/tab-list/tab-list.spec.md

 ### Outputs

-- [List all outputs from the component]
+- [selectedValue: unkown] - the selected value of the currently selected tab

 ### Events